ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 1. Merge the base configuration with zero or more Mixins from YAML files.
 1. Load zero or more plugins that provide default configuration values or alter the base project configuration.
-1. Populate the configuration with default values to ensure all necessary configuration to run is present.
+1. Populate the configuration with default values if anything was left unset to ensure all configuration needed to run is present.

 Ceedling provides reasonably verbose logging at startup telling you which configuration files were used and in what order they were merged.